sswalk/extractor/release/README.md

 -----------------------------------------

-🛠️ Built with Python + PyInstaller
+ Built with Python
-🌐 Available at: github.com/sswalk/extractor
+ Available at: github.com/sswalk/extractor